laam-egg/Fireback/CodeBlocks/README.md

 Extract each package to individual folders.
 Suppose their folders are respectively ``{SDL2_ROOT}``, ``{SDL2_image_ROOT}``, ``{SDL2_ttf_ROOT}``, ``{SDL2_mixer_ROOT}``. *(substitute those symbols with the corresponding real paths)*.

 Now open Code::Blocks and navigate to menu Settings->Compiler.
-Switch to "Search directories" tab and add the following paths to the Compiler box:
+Switch to "Search directories" tab.
+There will be 3 subtabs: Compiler, Linker and Resource compiler.
+Open the **Compiler** subtab and add the following paths to the box:
 ```
 {SDL2_ROOT}\x86_64-w64-mingw32\include
 {SDL2_ROOT}\x86_64-w64-mingw32\include\SDL2